 Climate 101: Burning fossil fuels releases carbon dioxide into the air which is making the climate change via the greenhouse effect.
 Most of the time the energy in your home is produced by burning fossil fuels.
 Energy used in people’s homes accounts for 19% of EU greenhouse gas emissions.
 So it’s pretty major.

-Honestly, if you only ever do one thing for the climate, do this.
+If you only ever do one thing for the climate, do this!

 This one is a harder and slower process, not exactly something you can do in 10 minutes.

 But I wanted to include it because meat production has a HUGE impact on the climate, way more than most people realise, and cutting down on meat is a pretty easy goal – unlike giving it up completely (which would obviously be more effective).

 I mean eating bacon every other day instead of every day is a still a hell of a lot of bacon but it makes a big difference to your carbon footprint.

 Climate 101: Intensive farming of animals and their food crops uses a lot of energy (usually from fossil fuels) and land (which in many cases used to be forest).
 Cows also produce a lot of methane, a potent greenhouse gas which messes up the climate like carbon dioxide.
 14-18% of global emissions comes from animal farming – which is even more than the whole world’s carbon-spewing cars, buses, trains and planes.
 Beef and lamb are by far the most carbon heavy meats.

 How to fix it: Cut down on meat and other animal products and eat more plants.

 Cut down on meat gradually by learning to make veggie versions of your favourite meals or choosing plant-based options when eating out.
 If you’re the kind of person that just wants to dive in the deep end, then cool.
 But most people find it better to ease into change bit by bit, than go from steak-loving carnivore to vegan overnight.